 A Quiet Place (2018)

-The film is certainly not flawless and even has trouble sometimes to follow the rules that it establishes for its own universe, but even so this is an excellent and well-directed horror movie that makes us care about its characters and manages to be quite tense and scary.
+The film is certainly not flawless and sometimes even has trouble following the rules it establishes for its own universe, but even so this is an excellent, well-directed horror movie that makes us care about its characters and manages to be quite tense and scary.